Disruptive mix of snow and ice likely in D.C. area Thursday

 If snow is able to hang on longer before a transition to sleet, the predicted snow amounts may be conservative and some areas could see 4 to 8 inches.
 Or, if snow changes to sleet quickly, less than an inch might fall, with more of an icy mess similar to what occurred Saturday.

-Because we expect to see more sleet than freezing rain, we are not currently expecting major issues with ice building up on trees and power lines, although that could yet again become an issue in parts of central and southern Virginia, especially west of Richmond where winter storm watches have been issued.
+Because we expect to see more sleet than freezing rain, we are not expecting major issues with ice building up on trees and power lines, although that could again become an issue in parts of central and southern Virginia, especially west of Richmond, where winter storm watches have been issued.

 Storm timeline

 The heaviest precipitation and most snow and sleet accumulation is expected through midday Thursday.
 Some additional accumulation of ice and/or snow is possible into late Thursday, but may be more intermittent.
-The temperature range given indicates the coldest temperatures in our northwest areas and mildest from downtown Washington to the southeast.
+The temperature range indicates the coldest temperatures in our northwest areas and mildest from downtown Washington to the southeast.

 10 a.m. to 1 p.m.: Snow and/or sleet northwest of Washington.
 Mostly sleet elsewhere, except a mix of sleet and freezing rain southeast of Washington.
 Temperatures 26 to 32.

-1 p.m. to 7 p.m.: Intermittent wintry mix, more sleet-snow northwest of D.C., with sleet and freezing rain elsewhere, except plain rain in southern Maryland.
+1 to 7 p.m.: Intermittent wintry mix, more sleet-snow northwest of D.C., with sleet and freezing rain elsewhere, except plain rain in Southern Maryland.
 Temperatures 29 to 34.

 7 p.m. to 1 a.m.
 Friday: Light mix of precipitation.
 Temperatures 28 to 34.